 Often, the moon sign on a male chart shows the kind of women he is attracted to – but this is also derived from his experience of Mother.
 (On a female chart its about the woman’s sense of her own femininity – what women are supposed to behave like, as it were.)
 If you don’t know your moon sign, download an ephemeris here or get your chart calculated online.
 If you’re not sure what all the astrological sign glyphs mean, just check this page out and scroll down it.
 Better still, download the fully featured, free AstroCalc program (worth £150) Knowing your birth time would be a big help, too!

-The following is an edited extract from my forthcoming book – Astro-Magic: Personal Success with the Magical Moon and Lucky Jupiter for Empowerment and Personal Success.
+The following is an edited extract from my forthcoming book – Astro-Magic: How to Use the Magical Moon and Lucky Jupiter for Empowerment and Personal Success.

 MOON IN ARIES